amaranand360/Backend_projects/README.md

 # 📞 Backend_projects Contact App
  - This is a Node.js and Express.js application for managing contacts.
-Users can create, read, update, and delete contact information.

 # 🚀 Installation